 This person adds some personal details that are relevant to their chosen field and mentions a career pivot:

 “I’m from a family where both of my parents were physicians, and so I felt destined to work in healthcare in some capacity.
 My first job out of college was as a caseworker at a nonprofit hospital.
 After a few years, I decided I wanted to focus on the business of healthcare and eventually became a manager for 7 programs.”

 “Most recently, I’ve been the regional operations manager for a five-hospital network managing multi-million-dollar budgets and overseeing 100 staff.
 I also stay actively involved in my community through board roles and hands-on service.”

 This is an entry-level job seeker, so they included a bit more detail on their college experience and internships:

 “I’m a native Oregonian and grew up on a large wheat ranch, which is where I developed a strong work ethic from an early age.
 I went to the University of Washington, majoring in kinesiology.
 While in school, I took every opportunity to volunteer to gain more hands-on knowledge in the field.”

 “I’ve completed double the required hours of observations in 5 clinics and have been a full-time assistant in 2 offices.
 I’m now almost finished with my DPT at St. Augustine and look forward to working with patients specializing in neurological rehabilitation.”

 All of these responses give just a snapshot of these 3 candidates, yet highlight impressive accomplishments that allow the interviewer either a) the ability to dive more deeply into any of their points or b) use the remaining 59 minutes to get all of their questions answered.

-How do you answer this question?
+How do you answer “Tell me about yourself?”
 Do you add any personal details or keep it strictly professional?